 Outputs OP3-OP7 can be programmed to provide discrete interrupt outputs for the transmitter, receivers, and counter/timer.
+The OP pins associated with the receiver and transmitter may be used for DMA interface.

 Timing Circuits

 The timing block consists of a crystal oscillator, a baud rate generator, a programmable 16-bit counter/timer, and four clock selectors.
 The crystal oscillator operates directly from a 3.6864MHz crystal connected across the X1/CLK and X2 inputs.
 If an external clock of the appropriate frequency is available, it may be connected to X1/CLK.
 The clock serves as the basic timing reference for the Baud Rate Generator (BRG), the counter/timer, and other internal circuits.
 A clock signal within the limits specified in the specifications section of this data sheet must always be supplied to the DUART.